adwpc/cscope.vim/README.md

 # Change
-The found result will be listed in quickfix window! you will like these keys, e.g.:
+The found result will be listed in quickfix window! you will like these new keys, e.g.:

     " jump to next result in the quickfix window nnoremap <silent> <leader>qn :call QuickFixNext()<CR>